 The Company will fully integrate and fully interpret an extremely large data set from the continuous geochemical sampling and hyperspectral scanning of all nine drill holes completed in 2021 in order to formulate a plan for follow-up drilling in 2022.
 We anticipate the focus to be on the large, gold-bearing pyrite alteration system at Kawich given its sheer size, and the clarity of the high-temperature geochemical and hyperspectral mineral vectors towards Kawich which are already evident from the first-pass analysis of the data.

 The Reveille property is located in Nye County in west-central Nevada.
 It is approximately 90 km’s east of Tonopah, Nevada, with access via Highway 6 to Warm Springs, Nevada.
 Local roads and trails provide excellent access both around and within the property itself.

-The property itself is located within the southern part of the Reveille range.
+The property is located within the southern part of the Reveille range.
 Topographic relief on the property is just over 1,000 feet, with the central, ridgeline axis reaching 7,900 feet in elevation.

 Outcrop is extensive, and the predominance of limestone limits vegetation to grasses and sage, with sparse and stunted juniper.
 Where there is cover, colluvium is interpreted to be thin and local in nature.
-Soil profiles are poorly developed; fine, light brown colluvium normally gives way to more rubbly-weathered outcrop material within a metre of depth, or less.
+Soil profiles are poorly developed; fine, light brown colluvium normally gives way to more rubbly-weathered outcrop material within a half metre of depth, or less.

 The property is on federal land administered by the BLM, and is outside of the BLM’s broadly defined area of sage grouse protection.